zackteo/book-review-site-automation/README.md

 #### Tear Down
 Similarly, the teardown only requires running of a python file.
 The required data(node ids of aws instances) are already saved locally so you don't have to key in anything.
 ```
+source .venv/bin/activate
 python production_setup/teardown_production.py
 ```
 _______________________________